FACT SHEET: Head Lice (a type of “pediculosis”; also known as “nits”; caused by the head louse ectoparasite Pediculus capitis1)

 Oral management implications

-- Mode of transmission is most commonly by close person-to-person contact.
-Although uncommon, head lice can also be spread by lying on a bed or couch that has recently been in contact with an infested person.
-Similarly, spread can occur via shared headgear.
+- Mode of transmission is most commonly by close person-to-person (i.e., head-to-head) contact.
+Although uncommon, head lice can be spread by lying on a bed or couch that has recently been in contact with an infested person.
+Indirect spread can also occur via shared pillowcases, headgear, brushes, and combs.
 Cats, dogs, and other pets do not play a role in transmission of human lice.

 - Avoid direct contact with infested hair.